Mark Korir

 Mark Korir (born 10 January 1985) is a Kenyan long-distance runner who specialises in the marathon.
 He competed in the marathon event at the 2015 World Championships in Athletics in Beijing, China.

+Korir was an All-American runner for the Wyoming Cowboys track and field team, finishing 4th in the 5000 metres at the 2008 NCAA Division I Indoor Track and Field Championships.